-This article will explore the history, art, symbolism, and lore surrounding the King of Hearts and why it’s called the ‘Suicide King’.
+This article will explore the history, art, symbolism, and lore surrounding the King of Hearts and why it’s called the ‘Suicide King.’

-What is the Suicide King?
+What is the Suicide King in Card Games?

 The ‘Suicide King’ refers to the King of Hearts card in a standard deck of playing cards.
 What makes this king stand out is the way he is depicted holding a sword behind his head, appearing to stab himself.
-This unique design element gives the illusion that the king is committing suicide, hence the moniker ‘Suicide King’.
+This unique design element gives the illusion that the king is committing suicide, hence the moniker ‘Suicide King.’

 This imagery is not present in any of the other kings.
 In comparison, the King of Spades and King of Diamonds hold their swords more defensively, and the King of Clubs wields an axe.
 None of them have the same appearance of self-inflicted harm.